 Believe it or not, Quebec City has its own spin on shepherd’s pie.
 It’s called pate chinois, and it’s a very similar recipe – however, for some reason, the name translates into ‘Chinese pie’!
 Quite where they got this combination of words from, no one is quite sure!

-Do you have any interesting or fun facts about Quebec that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Quebec?
+Share them in the comments below!